 Racket is “a brand-new writer-owned, reader-funded website founded by a group of former City Pages editors.”
-As the last theater critic at City Pages, a Minneapolis alt-weekly that shuttered during the Covid-19 pandemic, I’m proud to be the first theater writer on board at Racket.
+As the last theater critic at City Pages, a Minneapolis alt-weekly that shuttered during the Covid-19 pandemic, I’m proud to be the first theater writer who wrote for Racket.
 My first feature was a profile of Pillsbury House Theatre, a longstanding south Minneapolis institution that has become an even more important organization for the Black community in the wake of George Floyd’s murder.

 Other pieces I’ve written for Racket: